 This growing season was marked by unusually erratic and unpredictable swings in temperature and rainfall.
 January and February are typically the coldest and wettest months of winter, except in 2018.
 Both were warm and rain free.
 Winter was saved by a dramatic shift in the jet stream that brought sub-tropical moisture north to California.
 This “atmospheric river” delivered substantial rainfall in a series of powerful storms during the month of March.
 A few smaller ones passed through in April and May, wetting the upper root zone of the soil.
 Temperatures remained below-average through much of spring, which slowed vine growth.

 The zinfandel harvest progressed smoothly.
 Yields returned to normal following 2017’s short tonnage.
 Gentle summer weather allowed the grapes to ripen slowly and with uniformity.
-It’s a rare occurrence to experience this with zinfandel, but when it does, those are considered special vintages.
-We picked throughout September, starting in Paso Robles at Dusi Ranch, then north to Mazzoni, Carmichael, continuing on towards cooler site and finally with the field-blend parcels at Geyserville.
+It’s a rare occurrence to experience this with zinfandel, but when we do, those are considered special vintages.
+We picked throughout September, starting in Paso Robles at Dusi Ranch, then north to Mazzoni and Carmichael, continuing on towards cooler sites and finally ending with the field-blend parcels at Geyserville.
 Towards the end of September, advanced weather forecasts began warning of a threat of rain.
-Facing that possibility, our zinfandel harvest quickly came to a finish on September 30th from Jimsomare Ranch-with perfectly ripe grapes.
-Our superb 2018 zinfandels show great color, depth of flavor and vineyard character, and rich tannin structures.
+Facing that possibility, our zinfandel harvest quickly came to a close on September 30th at Jimsomare Ranch, with perfectly ripe grapes.
+Our superb 2018 zinfandels show great color, depth of flavor, vineyard character, and rich tannin structures.

 —Eric Baugher, COO & Monte Bello Winemaker